pedroperrusi/my_friend_bishop/README.md

 ### Usage

-In order to perform the basic interface with the bunny-mesh project, you may use the helping bash scripts of the folder [scripts](scripts/).
+In order to perform the basic interface with the my_friend_bishop project, you may use the helping bash scripts of the folder [scripts](scripts/).
 Their names are mostly self explanatory.

 In order to generate the CMake files: